zalandemeter12/zalandemeter12/README.md

 ## Hello there 🪐

 <p align="justify">
-I completed my <a href='https://www.bme.hu/computer-science-engineering-bsc?language=en' target=_blank>BSc</a> in Computer Science Engineering and my <a href='https://www.bme.hu/autonomous-vehicle-control-engineer-msc?language=en' target=_blank>MSc</a> in Autonomous Vehicle Control Engineering at <a href='https://www.bme.hu/?language=en' target=_blank>Budapest University of Technology and Economics</a>.
-I am an alumnus and a former driverless group leader of the <a href='https://frt.bme.hu/' target=_blank>BME Formula Racing Team</a> and I've participated in the <a href='https://a2rl.io/' target=_blank>Abu Dhabi Autonomous Racing League</a> competition multiple times at Yas Marina Circuit.
+I completed my BSc in Computer Science Engineering and my MSc in Autonomous Vehicle Control Engineering at <a href='https://www.bme.hu/en' target=_blank>Budapest University of Technology and Economics</a>.
+I am an alumnus and a former driverless group leader of the <a href='https://frtbme.hu/?lang=en' target=_blank>BME Formula Racing Team</a> and I've participated in the <a href='https://a2rl.io/' target=_blank>Abu Dhabi Autonomous Racing League</a> competition multiple times at Yas Marina Circuit.
 As a Research Software Engineer I am dedicated to the advancement of autonomous racing algorithms.
 My primary areas of interest are system level design and the broader domain of computer vision.
 </p>

 <!-- ![Formula Student Germany 2021](https://github.com/zalandemeter12/zalandemeter12/blob/main/banner-fs.jpg) -->